+All known birth parents must be asked to give consent.
 Birth parents are involved in the selection process of adoptive parents by choosing a family from non-identifying profiles.

-All non-relative adoptions are arranged through the DCD.
+All adoptions are arranged through the Department for Community Development.

 Applicants must meet specific eligibility criteria before being considered for assessment.